DSHIVAAY-23/rust_interview_prep/sorting_and_searching_algo.md

 ```

-# Sorting and Searching Algorithms

-This repository provides a collection of sorting and searching algorithms implemented in Rust, along with explanations and code examples.

----

-## Sorting Algorithms

-Sorting algorithms are techniques used to arrange elements in a defined order, generally **ascending** or **descending**.

-### Common Sorting Algorithms:

 4. **Bubble Sort**
    - **Explanation**: Compares adjacent elements and swaps them until the array is sorted.
    - **Time Complexity**: O(n²) (worst case), O(n) (best case for optimized version).